vjamespd/BiteShare/README.md

-BiteShare: Food-Focused Social Media Platform
+# BiteShare: Food-Focused Social Media Platform
-Project Title: BiteShare By: Vinard James Damasco | Rephael Aplacador | Mark Anjo Luyun
+## Project Title: BiteShare By: Vinard James Damasco | Rephael Aplacador

-Introduction
+### Description
-Purpose: Development of a food-focused social media platform for sharing, posting, and commenting on recipes, catering to cooking enthusiasts for inspiration, community connection, and education.
+BiteShare is a food-focused social media platform where users can share, post, and comment on recipes.
+It caters to various users including home cooks, food enthusiasts, professional chefs, food bloggers, culinary students, families, and fitness enthusiasts.
+The platform provides inspiration, community connection, and educational opportunities for users passionate about cooking and food.

-Target Audience:

-Home Cooks

-Food Enthusiasts

-Professional Chefs

-Food Bloggers and Influencers

-Culinary Students

-Families

-Fitness and Health Enthusiasts

-Objectives
+### Objectives
 Inspiration and Discovery

-Users find new meal ideas and personalize recipes to their preferences.
+Discover new meal ideas and personalize recipes based on dietary preferences and tastes.
 Community and Connection

-Share culinary experiences, promote cultural exchange, and build relationships.
+Share culinary experiences, promote cultural exchange, and build relationships with other food enthusiasts.
 Learning and Education

-Post detailed recipes with tips, provide feedback and improvements.
+Post detailed recipes with tips and tutorials, and provide a collaborative environment for feedback and improvements.

-Features
+### Features
-User Profiles: Create and share profiles and follow others.
+User Profiles: Create and share profiles, follow other users.
 Recipe Posting and Sharing: Post recipes with ingredients, instructions, and photos.

-Recipe Discovery: Search and filter options for finding recipes.
+Recipe Discovery: Search and filter recipes by ingredients, dietary preferences, cuisine types, etc.

-Comments and Feedback: Comment on recipes, give suggestions, and feedback.
+Comments and Feedback: Comment on recipes, provide suggestions and feedback.

-Likes and Favorites: Like and save recipes for later.
+Likes and Favorites: Like recipes and save favorites to profiles for easy access.

-Educational Resources: Cooking tutorials, tips, and techniques.
+Educational Resources: Access cooking tutorials, tips, and techniques from experienced chefs.

-Wireframes
-Login Page

-Sign up Page

-Home Page

-Discover Page

-Message Page

-Notifications Page

-Profile Page

-Other Profile Page

-Create New Post Page

-Upload New Post Page

-Future Recommendations
-Personal Branding and Creativity: Showcase talent and creativity.

-Support and Motivation: Encourage healthy habits and cooking challenges.

-Convenience and Organization: Recipe storage, shopping lists, and meal planning.

-Monetization Opportunities: Brand collaborations, ad revenue, and partnerships.
+### Technologies Used
++ Html
++ JavaScript
++ Css
++ ReactJs
++ Firebase

+### Project Structure
+The project consists of the following sections:
+Introduction: Purpose and target audience.
+Objectives: Key goals of the platform.
+Features: Detailed features of the platform.
+Wireframes: Visual layouts of the pages (Login, Sign Up, Home, Discover, Message, Notifications, Profile, Other Profile, Create New Post, Upload New Post).
+Future Recommendations: Personal branding, creativity, support, motivation, convenience, organization, and monetization opportunities.
+Conclusion: Summary of the platform's impact and goals.

+### Usage
+Sign Up: Access the registration page and create an account.
+Log In: Use registered email and password to log in.
+Explore: Discover and interact with recipes, share posts, and engage with the community.
+Post Recipes: Create and share recipes with the community.
+Feedback: Comment, like, and save recipes.

 Conclusion
-BiteShare aims to create a vibrant community of food enthusiasts, offering inspiration, connection, and education through shared recipes, fostering a meaningful impact in the cooking world.
+BiteShare aims to foster a vibrant community of food enthusiasts, providing inspiration, connection, and education through shared recipes.
+It addresses users' needs for creativity, social interaction, and culinary learning, creating a meaningful impact in the world of cooking